EdricChan03/action-build-deploy-ghpages/README.md

 A GitHub Action that builds and deploys a Jekyll site to GitHub Pages.

-This GitHub Action requires a GitHub personal access token to deploy commits.
-To create one, click [here](https://github.com/settings/tokens/new?scopes=public_repo,repo_deployment&description=Token%20for%20Deploy%20GitHub%20Pages%20GitHub%20Action) and specify the `GH_PAGES_TOKEN` environment variable in your GitHub repository's Secrets.
+~~This GitHub Action requires a GitHub personal access token to deploy commits.
+To create one, click [here](https://github.com/settings/tokens/new?scopes=public_repo,repo_deployment&description=Token%20for%20Deploy%20GitHub%20Pages%20GitHub%20Action) and specify the `GH_PAGES_TOKEN` environment variable in your GitHub repository's Secrets.~~ (Note: You no longer have to create a PAT: see the [Secrets used](#secrets-used) section for more info.)

 ## Usage